 From a young age, many of us dream of the houses we’ll own.
 But those dreams don’t get into the reality of how much houses cost.
 These days, buying a house means getting a mortgage – which can wind up taking decades to pay off.
-And that’s if you keep from defaulting – defaults in the Golden State are more than double the national average.

 When Shafer says “more house,” he means it literally – as in, they were just too big.
 Shafer.

 “The banks wouldn’t give loans for houses that were small.
 These things are really very much a part of what caused this economic downturn, and yet nobody talks about it,” Shafer says.

 In recent years, Shafer’s become the face of the “tiny-house movement.”
 It’s a diverse spectrum of people who live in houses that are so small, they’re often illegal.
 Yes, there’s such a thing as a house that’s legally too small.

 Walt Whitman wrote that: “a man is not a whole and complete man unless he owns a house and the ground it stands on.”
 I’m thinking of those words as I pull up in Graton, for a tour of Jay Shafer’s latest tiny-house.